ecmwf-lab/vm-placement/README.md

 # vm-placement

-A script that uses genetic algorithms to determine the best placement of VMs on a series of hypervisors based on affinity rules.
+A script that uses genetic algorithms to determine the best placement of VMs on a series of hypervisors based on affinity rules. **Disclaimer:** this script is experimental and provided *as-is*.

 ## Installation